 Training provided for an apprentice

 As apprenticeships are work-based training programmes, most of the training is ‘on the job’.
-The rest is delivered by an Apprenticeship Training Provider, e.g. a local college or university, a specialist training company, or even undertaken by the business themselves as an “Employer Provider”.
+The rest is delivered by an Apprenticeship Training Provider, such as a local college or university, a specialist training company, or even undertaken by the business themselves as an 'Employer Provider'.
 An apprenticeship must last for at least one year and be completed via an End Point Assessment.

 The National Minimum Wage for apprentices is currently £3.70 per hour and applies to time working, plus time spent training that is part of the apprenticeship.
 This minimum wage applies to all apprentices aged under 19, and apprentices aged 19 or over in the first year of their apprenticeship.
 All other apprentices are entitled to at least the National Minimum Wage for their age.